weikanggong/SuperBigFLICA/README.md

 ```
 Gong, W., Beckmann, C. F., & Smith, S. M. (2021).
 Phenotype discovery from population brain imaging.
 Medical image analysis, 71, 102050.
 ```
-you can specify "y_train", "y_valid" and "y_test" parameters as random noise in "SupervisedFLICA" and "get_model_param" functions, and set the "relative_weight" parameters as a very large number close to 1, e.g., 0.999999999999, in the above analysis.
+you can specify "y_train", "y_valid" and "y_test" parameters as random noise in "SupervisedFLICA" and "get_model_param" functions, and set the "relative_weight" parameter as a very large number close to 1, e.g., 0.999999999999, in the above analysis.
 In this way, the output should be highly similar to the BigFLICA.